This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A common wart is also called verruca vulgaris.
-A common wart is a firm, rough skin growth caused by human papillomavirus (HPV).
-HPV is a germ that spreads by skin-to-skin contact.
+A common wart is a thick, rough, skin growth caused by human papillomavirus virus (HPV).
+HPV spreads by skin-to-skin contact or contact with contaminated surfaces.
 Common warts are benign (not cancer).

 - Your wart returns or does not go away after treatment.